Lashkar-e-Jhangvi: Last major incidents

-The last two official major incidents with the organization were in March and September 2024, when several of its remaining members were arrested or killed by Security forces during intelligence-based Counterterrorism operations in Jhang and other cities.
+The last two official major incidents with the organization were in March and September 2024, when several of its remaining members were arrested or killed by security forces during intelligence-based counterterrorism operations in Jhang and other cities.

 Individuals from multiple groups arrested

-On the 3rd of August, 2024, the Counter Terrorism Department (CTD) of Punjab arrested 3 people who were associated with 3 separate banned organizations from 3 separate locations, in order to thwart what they called "a significant terror plot".
+On 3 August 2024, the Counter Terrorism Department (CTD) of Punjab arrested three people who were associated with three separate banned organizations from three separate locations, in order to thwart "a significant terror plot".
 These were: